 - Get rid of the casualty’s unnecessary clothes, and rest the casualty on their side to expose the skin to the air.

 - Verify the casualty’s rectal temperature and attempt to decrease it to 102°F (39°C) or as quick as possible.
-The longer the body is at an elevated temperature, the more severe the heatstroke and the more likely it is that difficulties will increase.
+Generally, the longer the body is at an elevated temperature, the more severe the heatstroke and the more likely it is that difficulties will increase.
 Temperatures by mouth or in the ear are not precise in this crisis situation.

 - If a kid has stopped breathing, start rescue breathing.